 Beamery is a talent platform that enables tech companies to search for, connect, and communicate with potential employees.

 The company has raised £26.7m across four funding rounds.
 Investors include Edenred Capital Partners, Index Ventures, LocalGlobe, Microsoft Ventures, AngelPad, EQT Ventures, GP Ventures, Grupa Pracuj, and Workday Ventures.

-Based out of Hackney and founded in 2012, it is currently in attendance at the Future Fifty Accelerator, and graduated from the Upscale accelerator in 2018.
+Based out of Hackney and founded in 2012, it graduated from the Upscale accelerator in 2018.
 In 2020, the company ranked in tenth place on the Deloitte Fast 50 list, having grown its revenue at an impressive rate of 3,541% over the past four years.

 Beamery has offices in London, San Francisco, and Austin, with over 180 employees.
-The company achieved a record quarter in Q2 2020 during COVID-19, following accelerated and amplified digital transformation of recruitment and remote working.
+The company achieved a record quarter in Q2 2020 during the pandemic.

 Total funds raised: £26.0m

-Chip has developed a savings account app that connects to current accounts and uses AI to determine how much users can afford to save, automatically putting this amount aside.
-One of Chip’s USPs is offering competitive interest rates on savings, with Chip continually working with banks on the clients’ behalf to negotiate better rates.
+Chip has developed a fintech mobile app that connects to current accounts and uses artificial intelligence to determine how much users can afford to save, automatically putting this amount aside.
+One of Chip’s USPs is offering competitive interest rates on savings.

 Founded in 2016 and based in London, Chip has raised £26.0m to date across six funding rounds—almost exclusively from crowdfunding campaigns on Crowdcube.
 Its most recent investment was in September 2020, when Chip secured a £10.7m equity and loan fundraising via Crowdcube and the government’s Future Fund.
 The Crowdcube campaign reached its target after just an hour.